 Default by Optionee

 If the Option terminates or expires prior to exercise thereof by Optionee, Optionors as their sole and exclusive remedy shall retain the Option Consideration (and the Option Renewal Consideration, if applicable) and the Option shall absolutely terminate and Optionee shall have no right to purchase the Property and no other liability or obligation to Optionors except as provided herein.
 The Option Consideration (and the Option Renewal Consideration, if applicable) constitutes the true option consideration, not damages and not a penalty or forfeiture and are deemed earned and the property of Optionors upon receipt by Optionors.
-Upon Optionee's exercise of the Option and Optionee's subsequent failure to perform its obligations under this Option, this Option shall at Optionors’ option, be terminated and the escrow canceled.
-Due to the fluctuation in land values, the current unpredictable state of the economy, the fluctuating money market for real estate loans of all types, and other factors which directly affect the value and marketability of the Property, Optionee and Optionors acknowledge that it would be extremely difficult and impractical, if not impossible, to ascertain with any degree of certainty before signing this Option the amount of damages which would be suffered by Optionors if Optionee fails to perform its obligations under this Option.
-Optionee and Optionors having made diligent but unsuccessful attempts to ascertain the actual damages Optionors would suffer if Optionee default under this Option, agree that a reasonable estimate of Optionors’ damages in such event is the Option Consideration, the extension consideration, if any, other sums paid by Optionee and Twenty-Five Thousand Dollars ($25,000) for liquidated damages.
-Therefore, upon the termination and cancellation of this Option by Optionors by reason of Optionee's default, escrow holder shall immediately cancel the escrow and Optionors shall retain all such sums as Optionors’ sole and exclusive remedy for Optionee's failure to purchase the Property; provided, however, that this liquidated damages provision shall not relieve Optionee of its indemnification obligations under this Option, or its obligation to pay all escrow cancellation and title charges as required herein.In the event that Optionee shall fail or otherwise refuse to perform under the terms of this Option following the exercise of the option, and if the Optionor is not in default hereunder, Optionor shall have the right to enforce this Option and recover actual damages in an amount not to exceed the Purchase Price set forth in Section 2 of this Option.
+In the event that Optionee shall fail or otherwise refuse to perform under the terms of this Option following the exercise of the option, and if the Optionor is not in default hereunder, Optionor shall have the right to enforce this Option and recover actual damages in an amount not to exceed the Purchase Price set forth in Section 2 of this Option.
 Optionee shall have no right to recover punitive, speculative, or consequential damages.

 Indemnity